-- a.
-An absolute colour preference occurs when a player's colour difference is greater than +1 or less than -1, or when a player had the same colour in the two latest rounds he played.
+a.
+An absolute colour preference occurs when a player's colour difference is greater than +1 or less than -1, or when a player had the same colour in the two latest rounds he/she played.
 The preference is white when the colour difference is less than -1 or when the last two games were played with black.
-The preference is black when the colour difference is greater than +1, or when the last two games were played with white. - b.
-A strong colour preference occurs when a player's colour difference is +1 (preference for black) or -1 (preference for white). - c.
-A mild colour preference occurs when a player's colour difference is zero, the preference being to alternate the colour with respect to the previous game he played. - d.
-Players who did not play any games have no colour preference (the preference of their opponents is granted).
+The preference is black when the colour difference is greater than +1, or when the last two games were played with white.